ilmarinen/endpoint/README.md

 1. Create a user `endpoint` with home folder `/home/endpoint`
 2. Clone the repo into `/home/endpoint/endpoint`
 3. Create a virtual environment.
 In `/home/endpoint` run `virtualenv -p /usr/bin/python2 vendpoint`
-4. With the virtual environment activated, instaqll all the requirements and run step.py to install endpoint.
+4. With the virtual environment activated, install all the requirements and run step.py to install endpoint.
 5. Initialize the database and setup the admin user and groups.
 Setup any additional users and groups you may need.
 6. Copy the file `wsgi/systemd-unit/endpoint.service` to `/etc/systemd/system/endpoint.service`
 7. Copy the file `wsgi/nginx-config/endpoint-site` to `/etc/nginx/sites-available/endpoint-site`